36 of The Best Things to Do in NYC

 Visit “The Met” The Metropolitan Museum of Art

-The Metropolitan Museum of Art aka “The Met” (as us New Yorkers call it) has a little something for everyone.
+The Metropolitan Museum of Art aka “The Met” (as we New Yorkers call it) has a little something for everyone.
 It is one of the most extensive art collections in the world with art from ancient Egypt to modern-day contemporary art.
 Make sure to visit the Jackson Pollock piece “Autumn Rhythm: Number 30” and my favorite part of the museum, the entire glass wall that looks onto Central Park (pictured above).

 TIP: If you’re a New York resident, it’s free to enter but you should leave a small donation to support the arts!